-The Centers for Disease Control and Prevention (CDC) outlined a new set of masking guidelines for communities across the country on Feb.
-25. Communities with a low (green) or medium (yellow) COVID-19 transmission rate are no longer required to wear masks in public indoor spaces.
+The Centers for Disease Control and Prevention (CDC) maintain a set of masking guidelines for communities across the country.
+Communities with a low (green) or medium (yellow) COVID-19 transmission rate are no longer required to wear masks in public indoor spaces.

 We are pleased to share that Maricopa County has a COVID-19 transmission rate of medium (yellow).
 Reported data shows a sustained period with fewer positive test results and hospitalizations.

-Effective March 7, the UArizona College of Medicine – Phoenix will no longer require masks to be worn indoors on the Phoenix Biomedical Campus.
+March 7, the UArizona College of Medicine – Phoenix stopped requiring masks to be worn indoors on the Phoenix Bioscience Core.

 Individuals who are at higher risk of serious illness or who live with people in high-risk groups are encouraged to continue to wear a surgical mask or higher-grade mask to limit their exposure to the virus.

 The Phoenix Biomedical Campus now offers Cats TakeAway Testing as a convenient option for University of Arizona students, employees and active designated campus colleagues to get tested for COVID-19.